 - 2 tablespoons butter (cold and cut into small cubes)

 - 2 tablespoons and 2 teaspoons milk

 - Dump flour, baking powder, and salt into a bowl.
 Mix Well.

 - Add cut-up butter cubes and rub into the dry ingredients with your fingers.
 It will look crumbly and like you've done nothing, but I promise you are well on your way to perfect scones.

 - Add sugar and mix in.

 - Add your milk and stir with a spoon.
 The dough will still be weird and crumbly.
 I literally put the spoon away and started using my hands.
 I used the dough that was sticking together to pick up the loose ingredients left in the bowl.

-- Move dough to floured countertop and knead dough for a few times until it looks like one uniform bumpy ball.
+- Move dough to floured countertop and knead it a few times until it looks like one uniform, bumpy ball.

-- Put cut wedges onto a greased cookie sheet (I sprayed it with Pam) and put in the oven for 12 minutes.
+- Put cut wedges onto a greased cookie sheet (I sprayed mine with Pam) and bake in the oven for 12 minutes.

-You're done and you have beautiful delicious scones to enjoy!
-It was literally one of the easiest, fail proof, recipes I have ever attempted.
-I also love that I'm not left with a bunch of random scones that will never taste as good as coming right out of the oven.
+You're done, and now you have two beautiful, delicious scones to enjoy!
+This is literally one of the easiest, most fail-proof baking recipes I have ever attempted.
+I also love that I'm not left with a bunch of random scones that will never taste as good as the ones I ate right out of the oven.
 Enjoy and let me know how it goes!